homlol/honestpool/README.md

 ```
 start.bat

+## New
+  ### 12.12.2025
+  - Added -b --brute modes.
+Works only in conjunction with -n.
+For example, -n 123; after the check, the next range will be 124, etc.

+  - Added auto-creation of a launch file backup.
+For example, "start_VSbackup_gpu0.bat" where 0 is the number from -g gpu.

 ## How does it work?

 Puzzle ranges are divided into segments.
 For Puzzle 71, this means 67,108,864 segments.
 For each segment, 5 verification addresses are generated that need to be provided to complete the segment.